DynamoMTL/spree_chimpy/README.md

 Makes it easy to integrate your [Spree](http://spreecommerce.com) app with [MailChimp](http://www.mailchimp.com)

-- Subscriptions: Extends Spree so that users are automatically added to a MailChimp list.
-The user can unsubscribe via the account page
+- Subscriptions: Automatically syncs Spree's user list with MailChimp.
+The user can subscribe/unsubscribe via the account page
 - Sales: Full support for MailChimp's [eCommerce360](http://kb.mailchimp.com/article/what-is-ecommerce360-and-how-does-it-work-with-mailchimp/) API.
 Allows you to create targeted campaigns in MailChimp based on a user's purchase history.
 We'll even update MailChimp if the order changes after the sale (i.e. order modification, cancelation, return).
 - Campaign Revenue Tracking: Notifies MailChimp when an order is made which originated from a campaign email.
 - Custom User Data: Easily add your own custom merge vars.
 We'll only sync them when data changes